Year of Publication

 Digital Object Identifier (DOI)

 Lee, Teresa M., "COMPARING MINDFULNESS-ENRICHED WEIGHT MANAGEMENT TO CURRENT STANDARD PRACTICES" (2017).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 50.